top of page

 I am a graduate of the 4-year training course at the Hakomi Israel Institute for Mindfulness-Based Psychotherapy.
 I did my practicum at the Mental Health Center in Be'er Sheva, in the psychiatric day care department, which operates with a humanistic-social approach and integrates psychedelic-informed processes to treat post-traumatic stress disorder (PTSD).

 In addition, I have completed a year of training in the Omnitherapy method of touch-based somatic psychotherapy, which focuses on experiential exploration of the body and emotion through connection, listening, and shared presence.
-In addition, I have completed several training courses in Acceptance and Commitment Therapy (ACT) and Dialectical Behavioral Therapy (DBT), with an emphasis on working with complex post-traumatic stress disorder (CPTSD).
-During the war, I have completed a course
+In addition, I have completed several CBT training courses in Acceptance and Commitment Therapy (ACT) and Dialectical Behavioral Therapy (DBT), with an emphasis on working with complex post-traumatic stress disorder (CPTSD).
+I have completed a course in bodywork and psychotherapeutic support to acute trauma survivors, following the 7th of October massacre.

-I have graduated in excellence my BA and MA in Cognitive and Brain Sciences from the Hebrew University, with a focus on the study of consciousness and the self using scientific tools.
-During my studies, I participated in research in Prof. Aviva Berkowich's Neurophenomenology Laboratory at the University of Haifa, specializing in meditative and psychedelic states of consciousness.
+I have graduated in excellence my BA and MA in Cognitive and Brain Sciences from the Hebrew University, with a focus on the study of consciousness and the sense of self using scientific tools.
+During my studies, I led a phenomenological research in Prof. Aviva Berkowich's Neurophenomenology Laboratory at the University of Haifa, specializing in meditative and psychedelic states of consciousness.

-My research, conducted in collaboration with Dr. Steven Folder of the Tovana Insight Meditation Association, examined the unique experience of dissolving the boundaries of the self during deep meditation.
-In the study, we worked with 46 adeptmeditation practitioners and combined empirical brain research with careful experiential inquiry in the spirit of the phenomenological approach.
+My research, conducted in collaboration with Dr. Steven Folder of the Tovana Insight Meditation Association, examined the unique experience of dissolving the sense of self-boundary during deep meditation.
+In the study, we worked with 46 adept meditation practitioners and combined empirical brain research with careful experiential inquiry to map experiences of self dissolution.

 Therapeutic and clinical training